shipreq/shipreq/plan.md

 ================================================================================

-* MF-5: I will usually be interested in fields for a single req type.
-  Have a view.

-* Typing groupings whilst editing.
+* Typing groupings whilst editing ← not analysed properly.
   System behaviour changes when typed into built-in field vs custom field.
   In one case it applies to the entire req; in the other, the field contents.

-Ideas from reading Software Requirements 3rd Ed
-* Investigate groupings representing workflows. e.g. rules about transitions like in automata.
-* Graph grouping applications over time.
-* There isn't a way to assign an incmp to a user.
+* From ideas.md:
+    TODOs due to MF intersection problems.
+    where/how to store intersection problems?

+* Work out issues with subreqs.